edoduc/Baby-names-data-visualization/README.md

 **- Visualization 3:**

 Are there gender effects in the data?
 Does popularity of names given to both sexes evolve consistently?
 (Note: this data set treats sex as binary; this is a simplification that carries into this assignment but does not generally hold.)

+### `The repository is composed of one folder per visualization.
+In each folder, you will find the preliminary sketch of the visualization and one notebook per implementation (initial and refined).
+You only have too run the notebooks to display the visualization and play with it.`